 Some Tips for Tempering Chocolate:

 You’ll want to read through the recipe to see how to temper chocolate, but here are some additional tips.
+Note that you can also use chocolate melts to dip your truffles if you want a short cut!

 - Make sure that your bowl fits snugly into the saucepan so that there’s no chance of steam forming droplets that may fall into your chocolate.
 If water gets into your chocolate it will seize!